occasionales/occasionales.github.io/_posts/2020-04-05-Inisghts-into-LSTMs.md

 * Feature map size.
 * Number of multiply and accumulate operations (MACC).

 I'll now go more deeply into how to calculate two of these considerations, in particular the number of parameters and number of MACCs.
-The feature map size depends very highly on how the feature maps are stored on the RAM, but a very rough approach is to take the two largest consecutive feature maps and calculate the size of those together.
+The feature map size depends very highly on how the feature maps are stored on the RAM.
+Still, a very rough approach is to take the two largest consecutive feature maps and calculate the size of those together.
 First, let us look a bit into LSTMs.

 # Long Short-Term Memory
 Recurrent neural networks are a class of neural networks, where node connections form a directed graph along a temporal sequence.
 In more simple terms, they are networks with loops that allow information to endure within the network.